helmuthdu/web-components/packages/custom-elements/README.md

 #### Styling

 Styling can be problematic and tricky since the component is encapsulated.
-It can not rely on the global style or share its classes with children's elements, for example, a button group, in which the parent needs to override the children's styles like border-radius, spacing, etc.

 #### Forms